Spanish protests swell as jobless march on Madrid

-MADRID Hundreds of unemployed Spaniards who had walked hundreds of kilometres (miles) to Madrid joined protests on Saturday against Prime Minister Mariano Rajoy's government and its handling of an economic crisis.
+MADRID Hundreds of unemployed Spaniards who had walked hundreds of miles to Madrid joined protests on Saturday against Prime Minister Mariano Rajoy's government and its handling of an economic crisis.

-Demonstrations have swollen across Spain since the centre-right government announced 65 billion euros in new spending cuts two weeks ago to cut its deficit and avert a full-blown bailout, with fire-fighters and police joining a mass protest on Thursday.

 Several hundred people journeyed on foot from the southern region of Andalucia, which has one of the worst unemployment rates in Spain, and from northern Catalonia and other areas in an attempt to highlight the plight of the unemployed in recession-hit Spain, where almost one in four is without a job.